VishChandran/VishChandran/README.md

 This GitHub contains projects I build to better understand how complex systems behave — from payment processing and certification to routing, settlement, and platform migrations.

-An avid learner who enjoy building prototypes, experimenting with ideas, and learning through implementation..
+I'm an avid learner who enjoys building prototypes, experimenting with ideas, and learning through implementation.